digitoimistodude/air-reactions/README.md

 do_action( 'air_reactions_display', [] );
 ```

 It will echo the reaction container with default buttons where called.
-You can specify the default buttons using ['air_reactions_default_types' filter.](#set-default-reaction-types)
+You can specify the reaction types using ['air_reactions_types' filter.](#set-default-reaction-types)

 ### Advanced usage